jrodriguez19/jrodriguez19/README.md

 - 👋 Hi, I'm Jorge (George), a Software Engineer.
-- 👨‍🎓 My strongest skills are as a Backend developer specialising in Python and related technologies like Django.
-I'm also improving my frontend skills in React to be a full-stack developer.
+- 👨‍💻 My strongest skills are as a Backend developer specialising in Python and related technologies like Django.
+- 👨‍🎓 I'm also improving my frontend skills in React to be a full-stack developer.
-- 🤝 I'm looking to collaborate and work on innovative projects in Web Development, Mobile Applications, IoT and Robotics.
+- 🤝 I'm looking to collaborate and work on innovative projects in Web Development, Mobile Applications, IoT, IA and Robotics.
 - 📫 Contact: jrodrigueznocua@gmail.com
 - 🪪 Linkedin: https://www.linkedin.com/in/jorgerodrigueznocua/